Introduction

 Conclusion

 Of course, this is just the beginning.
-The language we’ve built here is super simplified – not quite ready to tackle anything truly practical and it doesn’t find any programs; it just enumerates them.
-But that’s about as far as my current knowledge goes, so I think this is a good place to wrap things up for now.
-Hopefully, this has given you a clearer picture of the fundamental ideas behind program enumeration and synthesis!
+The language we’ve built here is super simplified – not quite ready to tackle anything truly practical and it doesn’t find any programs.
+It just enumerates them.
+But that’s about as far as my current knowledge goes.
 I’ll write another blog post after I further my understanding.